National Rifle Association: Lobbying and political activity

 A 1999 Fortune magazine survey said that lawmakers and their staffers considered the NRA the most powerful lobbying organization three years in a row.
 Chris W. Cox was the NRA's chief lobbyist and principal political strategist, a position he held from 2002 until 2019.
 In 2012, 88% of Republicans and 11% of Democrats in Congress had received an NRA PAC contribution at some point in their career.
 Of the members of the Congress that convened in 2013, 51% received funding from the NRA PAC within their political careers, and 47% received NRA money in their most recent race.
-According to Lee Drutman, political scientist and senior fellow at the Sunlight Foundation, "It is important to note that these contributions are probably a better measure of allegiance than of influence."
+According to Lee Drutman, political scientist and senior fellow at the Sunlight Foundation, "these contributions are probably a better measure of allegiance than of influence."

 Internationally, the NRA opposes the Arms Trade Treaty (ATT).
 It has opposed Canadian gun registry, supported Brazilian gun rights, and criticized Australian gun laws.

 In 2016, the NRA raised a record $366 million and spent $412 million for political activities.
 The NRA also maintains a PAC which is excluded from these figures.
 The organization donated to congressional races for both Republicans (223) and Democrats (9) to candidates for Congress.

 The NRA has been described as influential in shaping American gun control policy.
 The organization influences legislators' voting behavior through its financial resources and ability to mobilize its large membership.
 The organization has not lost a major battle over gun control legislation since the 1994 Federal Assault Weapons Ban.
 At the federal level, the NRA successfully lobbied Congress in the mid-1990s to effectively halt governments-sponsored research into the public health effects of firearms, and to ensure the passage of legislation in 2005 largely immunizing gun manufacturers and dealers from lawsuits.
 At the same time, the NRA stopped efforts at the federal level to increase regulation of firearms.
 At the state and local level, the NRA successfully campaigned to deregulate guns, for example by pushing state governments to eliminate the ability of local governments to regulate guns and removing restrictions on guns in public places (such as bars and campuses).